 “If you go back to the colonies, every time, say the Colony of Virginia, they would pass a law authorizing the colonial gov’t to print money (paper Treasury notes), they also would pass a law to impose taxes…and the tax they imposed was equal to, would generate the amount of revenue, equal to the amount of (paper Treasury) notes they were going to issue”…”Do you know what they did with the paper notes they got back in tax collection?”…”They burned them.”…”That makes it very clear how it worked.”…”Did the Colony of Virginia need the tax revenue to make their payments?”…”Clearly not.”
 (Bullshit…What happened in Virginia was ‘clearly’ the exact opposite of that.
 In 1755, not only did taxes have to fund spending in Virginia, they had to start funding spending in England for the Seven Years War (a lot of more spending).
 British pound sterling, personal bills of exchange, promissory notes, Spanish silver coins, other gold coin specie, and even tobacco, beaver skins or wampum, were all accepted for payment in the colonies, were all considered ‘real money’, ‘hard money’, or ‘commodity money’ (what all combined then we today call ‘legal tender’).
 So what would happen if money in the colonies was put on a boat and sent to England to fund spending in Europe instead of funding spending in the colonies?
 Any ‘drain’ like that can create destructive deflationary forces.
 The solution would be to introduce another form of legal tender money of an equal amount of these lost tax revenues to reflate the money supply.
 Which is exactly what other colonies had done while paying military expenses for England’s other military expeditions before, and is exactly what Virginia did for this one in 1755).

 “They needed the taxes to get the money back to burn it, to remove the notes from circulation, to prevent inflation, it was not to allow them to spend the revenue, they didn’t spend it, they burned it”…”Taxes clearly didn’t fund spending in Virginia in 1755.”
-(Bullshit…Taxes in hard money funded Virginia local spending plus taxes in hard money were sent to England to fund European military spending, while taxes in paper Treasury notes were burned to prevent price inflation.
-Another way of saying that, they were burned to prevent depreciation of outstanding paper Treasury notes.
+(Bullshit…Taxes paid in paper Treasury notes were burned to prevent price inflation, yes, but that’s not the whole story.
+The rest of the story is that taxes paid in hard money funded (Virginia commonwealth) spending and some taxes paid in hard money was also sent to England to fund (European military) spending.
 How this worked: When any Virginia tax was paid in hard money like British pound notes or tobacco, which was 20% of taxes paid during the Seven Years War, most of that hard currency would be sent to England to fund spending.
 So to resupply that lost money, new paper notes would be printed and spent into the economy to maintain the stability of prices.
 If any Virginia tax was paid with the paper Treasury notes, which was 80% of taxes paid during the Seven Years War, because those paper Treasury notes were only legal tender in Virginia, only spendable in Virginia, those paper Treasury notes wouldn’t be leaving Virginia.
-A payment of Virginia taxes in paper Treasury notes meant no ‘drain’ of hard money from Virginia, no hard money voyage by ship, meaning an unchanged local ‘money supply’ of hard money.
-Therefore, a payment of Virginia taxes in paper Treasury notes meant no new paper notes were needed to be printed and spent into the economy to re-supply anything lost.
-So since those notes were no longer needed, they were burned, a.k.a ‘redeemed’.
+A payment of Virginia taxes in paper Treasury notes meant no ‘drain’ of hard money from Virginia (no *literal* voyage of hard money away from Virginia’s economy), meaning an unchanged local ‘money supply’ of hard money.
+Therefore, a payment of Virginia taxes in paper Treasury notes meant no new paper notes were immediately needed to be issued and spent into the economy (to re-supply anything lost); so since those notes served their purpose, they were burned, a.k.a ‘redeemed’ (similar to the IRS today shredding any tax payment made in cash).
+Unlike the urgent need to issue new paper notes if taxes were paid in hard money (to control deflationary forces), the Commonwealth of Virginia may or may not have needed to issue new paper notes to replace taxes paid in paper notes (to control inflationary forces).
 What was really happening here, the actual teachable moment, was that this was the prototype of 20th century Fed open market operations that maintains price stability.
-Depending on whether the Virginian taxpayer made a payment in hard currency or not, the issuing and burning, the adding and draining, the easing and tightening of colonial Treasury notes, of money, to maintain price stability in 1755 was the precursor to the Fed buying and selling modern day Treasury notes from the secondary bond market for the same reason).
+Depending on whether the Virginian taxpayer made a payment in hard currency or not, the issuing and burning, the adding and draining, the easing and tightening of colonial Treasury notes, of money, to maintain price stability in 1755, was the precursor to the Fed buying and selling modern day Treasury notes from the secondary bond market for a similar reason).

 “It was NOT to allow them to spend the revenue, because they never spent the tax revenue”…”They burned all the tax revenue.”
 (Bullshit…Professor Wray leaves out an inconvenient fact that doesn’t fit the ‘taxes don’t fund spending’ narrative, which is that they ONLY burned the paper Treasury notes, and NOT the tax payments made in British pound notes or tobacco bales that was also collected.
 They didn’t burn the personal bills of exchange or promissory notes that was also used to pay Virginia taxes, nor did they ‘destroy’ the Spanish silver coins plus other gold coin specie, those hard money payments of TAXES, WHICH FUNDED SPENDING in both Virginia and England starting in 1755).